Other common name(s): none

 Scientific studies have shown the value of music therapy on the body, mind, and spirit of children and adults.
 Researchers have found that music therapy, when used with anti-nausea drugs for patients receiving high-dose chemotherapy, can help ease nausea and vomiting.
 A number of clinical trials have shown the benefit of music therapy for short-term pain, including pain from cancer.
 Some studies have suggested that music may help decrease the overall intensity of the patient’s experience of pain when used with pain-relieving drugs.
 Music therapy can also result in a decreased need for pain medicine in some patients, although studies on this topic have shown mixed results.

-In hospice patients, one study found that music therapy improved comfort, relaxation, and pain control.
+One study in hospice patients found that music therapy improved comfort, relaxation, and pain control.
 Another study found that quality of life improved in cancer patients who received music therapy, even as it declined in those who did not.
 No differences were seen in survival between the 2 groups.

-Other clinical trials have revealed a reduction in heart rate, blood pressure, breathing rate, insomnia, depression, and anxiety with music therapy.
-No one knows all the ways music can benefit the body, but studies have shown that music can affect brain waves, brain circulation, and stress hormones.
+Other clinical trials have revealed a reduction in heart rate, blood pressure, breathing rate, insomnia, and depression with music.
+Some studies of people with cancer found improvements in anxiety but some others did not.
+No one knows all the ways music can benefit the body, but studies have shown that music can affect brain waves, brain circulation, neurotransmitters, and stress hormones.
 These effects are usually seen during and shortly after the music therapy.